AIG-Livny/mapyr/README.md

 # Mapyr v.0.8.5

-Mapyr - is a small build system written in Python3, uses python as build file (no new languages) and inherits the Makefile rule system, extending and complementing it.
+Mapyr - is a small build system written in Python3, uses python as build file (no new languages) and inherits the Makefile rule sys/tem, extending and complementing it.

 Advantages of Mapyr:
  - Small size